Pelochus/rockobot/printables/README.md

 ## Mechanical designs
 ### Motor reduction through gears
 Explain the motor reduction and the design of the gears.
-Talk about connection to tracks and main cog.
+Talk about connection to tracks and main cog...

 ## Ideas
 - Think about an easy way of adding weigh to the robot.
 This is in order to get as close as possible to the 4kg limit, without surpassing it before final design.